What's in the 'Types of pancreatic cancer' section?

 Non-functioning pancreatic neuroendocrine cancers

-Most pancreatic neuroendocrine cancers (60-90%) are called non-functioning pancreatic neuroendocrine cancers.
-They don’t make higher levels of hormones.
-Rarely, they can cause symptoms that are similar to the symptoms of pancreatic ductal adenocarcinoma.
-These include pain, weight loss, jaundice and diarrhoea.
+Most pancreatic neuroendocrine cancers (60-90%) are called non-functioning neuroendocrine cancers.
+They don’t make higher than normal levels of hormones.
+This means they do not have symptoms related to hormones.

 Non-functioning neuroendocrine cancers may be harder to detect and diagnose than functioning neuroendocrine cancers.
-This is because they don’t cause specific symptoms.
-They are often diagnosed during tests for another problem.
+This is because they may not cause symptoms.
+If they do cause symptoms, these may include symptoms similar to PDAC, like indigestion or weight loss.
+Non-functioning neuroendocrine cancers are often diagnosed during tests for another problem.

 Functioning pancreatic neuroendocrine cancers

 Some pancreatic neuroendocrine cancers produce higher levels of certain hormones, which can cause specific symptoms.
 These are called functioning neuroendocrine cancers.
-Up to 30 in 100 (30%) of pancreatic neuroendocrine cancers are functioning.
+Up to 40 in 100 (40%) pancreatic neuroendocrine cancers are functioning.

 Insulinomas

-Insulinomas can occur anywhere in the pancreas.
+Insulinomas are pNETs that can occur anywhere in the pancreas.
 They make too much of the hormone insulin, causing low blood sugar levels.
 Low blood sugar levels can cause symptoms like dizziness, light headedness, sweating, hunger, confusion and irritability.
+People sometimes put on weight due to eating more because they feel hungry.

 Gastrinomas

-Gastrinomas are found in the pancreas and the duodenum (first part of the small intestine).
+Gastrinomas are pNETS that are found in the pancreas and the duodenum (the first part of the small intestine).
 They produce too much of a gut hormone called gastrin.
 High levels of gastrin means that too much stomach acid is made.

 Symptoms may include chest and/or tummy pain, acid reflux, heartburn, diarrhoea and tiredness.
 These combined symptoms are called Zollinger-Ellison syndrome.
-Excess gastrin may also cause irritation of the stomach or duodenum, leading to ulcers and bleeding.
+Too much gastrin may also cause irritation of the stomach or duodenum, leading to ulcers and bleeding.

-Up to 30 in 100 gastrinomas (30%) are linked to a family cancer syndrome called multiple endocrine neoplasia type 1 (MEN1).
+Up to 30 in 100 gastrinomas (30%) are linked to an inherited genetic syndrome called multiple endocrine neoplasia type 1 (MEN1).

 Glucagonomas

-Glucagonomas are mostly found in the body and tail of the pancreas.
+Glucagonomas are pNETs that are mostly found in the body and tail of the pancreas.
 They make too much of the gut hormone glucagon, which helps to control blood sugar levels.

 VIPomas

-VIPomas are more common in the tail of the pancreas.
+VIPomas are pNETs that are more commonly found in the tail of the pancreas.
 They make too much of a hormone called vasoactive intestinal peptide (VIP).
 VIP normally helps to neutralise stomach acid and control how quickly food passes through the bowel.

 Symptoms include lots of watery diarrhoea, dehydration, low levels of potassium in the blood (hypokalaemia), tummy pain, bloating, and a flushed face.